SamanFekri/QouteOfDay/README.md

-### 📅 Friday, 01 March, 2024
+### 📅 Saturday, 02 March, 2024
 ------
 ### Events
 ------
-- **St. David's Day**: Celebrated by Welsh communities across the United States, St. David is the patron saint of Wales.
-In areas with a strong Welsh-American community, there may be parades, singing of traditional Welsh songs, and the wearing of daffodils or leeks, which are symbols associated with the saint.
+- **Texas Independence Day:** An annual celebration in Texas, United States, commemorating the adoption of the Texas Declaration of Independence on March 2, 1836, which declared independence from Mexico and created the Republic of Texas.

-- **Super Tuesday (in certain years)**: Super Tuesday refers to the day in the United States when the greatest number of states hold primary elections and ca
+- **Read Across America Day:** An initiative on March 2 by the National Education Association (NEA) centered around encouraging children and young adults to read.
+This date was chosen to coincide with the birthday of Dr. Seuss, a famous children's book author.

 ### Positive Qoute
 ------
-"Every sunrise brings new hope and fresh beginnings.
-Embrace the day with an open heart and a contagious smile! 😊🌅✨"
+"Every sunrise is an invitation to brighten someone's day. 🌅 Spread kindness like confetti! 🎉"